prashanti-ps/Big_Data_Stock_Analysis_With_Cloud/README.md

-# Big Data Stock Tracker (A Data pipeline and Analysis Project)
+# Big Data Stock Analysis with Cloud (A Data pipeline and Analysis Project)

 This project aims to analyze daily and historical stock data of 1500+ stocks to provide valuable insights and improve decision-making.
 The project leverages tools and technologies such as Spark, Dataproc, Google Cloud Storage, BigQuery, and visualization to implement a scalable big data pipeline with Python / PySpark.